gary-jipp/lighthouse-react-w07d01/README.md

   - in functional React, components are just JavaScript functions
   - designing components

+ ##  JSX
+  - what is jsx?
+  - embedding JS variables in markup
+  - similar to EJS in an Express App
+  - can even make markup a variable

 ##  Create a React app
   - create-react app.
 Often you'll see it called "CRA" (yeah I know!)
   - npx, what is that?